wsoltys/pacedev/sw/re/platform/appleii/loderun/readme.txt

 Yet To Be Implemented (in roughly planned order)
 ---------------------
-* High Score initials entry
 * Circular wipe function at start/end of level
-* Inclusion of all 150 levels
 * Sound
 * High Score load/save
+* Inclusion of all 150 levels
 * Support for Championship Lode Runner (+50 levels)

 Comments/Suggestions/Bugs